cds-ruc/sac/README.md

 ### DataSet

 You have to download the trace files as workloads needed by the program.
 The trace files are available on the Google Drive, [Click here](https://drive.google.com/drive/folders/1zwZYwGB9PbuqAs3wlIE4cpIrYkdgUtYB).
 Put all the trace files into the project directory ``traces/``.
-(If the link fails, ju÷st let us know by Email: diansensun@gmail.com. )
+(If the link fails, just let us know by Email: diansensun@gmail.com. )